 In context

-Scalar surface integrals are less central than flux integrals (which use a vector field and an orientation) in Vector Calculus and Complex Analysis.
-The major theorems — Stokes’ theorem, Divergence theorem — both use flux integrals, not scalar ones.
-But the scalar version is needed for computing surface areas and is the simplest example of integration over a parameterized surface.
+Scalar surface integrals show up less than flux integrals (which use a vector field and an orientation).
+Stokes’ theorem and the Divergence theorem both use flux integrals, not scalar ones.
+The scalar version is still what you need for surface areas, and it’s the simplest case of integrating over a parameterized surface.